Mo Bounce: Music video

 The music video was shot in Hong Kong by director Lil Internet in late February.
 On 20 March 2017, Vevo announced the video would also be premiering on 24 March.
 On March 21, Iggy Azalea posted a series of GIFs on her Twitter profile from the music video as she partnered with Giphy to release a promotional set.
 There are multiple instances where young women are twerking, as well as Iggy doing so.
 On March 22, Vevo released a 20-second video promoting Iggy Azalea's single.

 The official music video was released on 24 March 2017 on Vevo.

+The music video was immediately broadcast after 10.30 p.m in France following sexual content, erotic images and raunchy scenes, with a warning Not advised to kids under 12 years old or ...16 years old (in French : déconseillé aux moins de 12 ans ou moins de 16 ans) on most of music channels.

-In June 2018, the music video has received 60 million views on YouTube.
+In June 2018, the music video received 60 million views on YouTube.